krishang118/Task-Tracker/README.md

 # Task Tracker

-A modern, client-side task tracking and management application built with React, TypeScript, and Vite.
+A client-side task tracking and management application built with React, TypeScript, and Vite.

 ## Features